SasaIA/Trading/README.md

 - The second `lstm.py` predicts whether the stock will rise or fall the next day.
 - The third `updatesPrice.py`, allows us to update our database with the last known stock price.
 - The fourth `dataviz.ipynb` allows you to analyze data with different graphs.
+- The fifth `app.py` file is used to launch the application and have a visual on the latest stock prices, to have an overview of the graphs and predictions.